"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Results

 \paragraph{Number of perturbations as well as masking token matter for \textsc{lime}.} LIME benefits from 1000 over 100 perturbations, especially for longer inputs and/or shortcuts.
 We found that the increase from 1000 to 3000 perturbations leads to little precision improvements for the input lengths in our datasets.
-Using \textsc{unk} as masking token leads to better results than \textsc{[mask]} in almost all configurations (\circlet in Tab.~\ref{tab:results:lime}).
-We hypothesize this is due to two reasons: (i) The \textsc{[mask]} token is not trained during fine-tuning on the task data. (ii) The \textsc{unk} token, however, is finetuned (due to unknown tokens and as special token in word dropout).
+Using \textsc{unk} for masking leads to better results than \textsc{[mask]} in almost all configurations (\circlet in Tab.~\ref{tab:results:lime} and~\ref{tab:results:lime_r}).
+We hypothesize this is due to two reasons: (i) The \textsc{[mask]} token is not used during fine-tuning on the task data. (ii) The \textsc{unk} token, however, is finetuned (due to unknown tokens and as special token in word dropout).
+Erasing tokens leads, on average, to worse precision results than masking, for all number of perturbations.
+Tables \ref{tab:results:lstm} and \ref{tab:results:bert} in Appendix~\ref{sec:full_res} present the results for all the models, shortcut types and source datasets in terms of precision and rank and you can observe this phenomenon there.

-\paragraph{Rank and precision give complementary information.} Both are useful measures.
-For example, the precision of \textsc{grad}$_{l2}$ and \textsc{grad}$_{mean}$ is close on \textit{Toxicity:op} (.56 and .60) while the rank of the latter is almost twice as big (13 and 21) (\circleo in Tab.~\ref{tab:results:grad}).
+\paragraph{Rank and precision give complementary information.} For example, the precision of \textsc{grad}$_{l2}$ and \textsc{grad}$_{mean}$ is close on \textit{Toxicity:op} (.56 and .60) while the rank of the latter is almost twice as big (13 and 21) (\circleo in Tab.~\ref{tab:results:grad}).
 Lower rank with comparable precision means that the method consistently puts one of the shortcut tokens on the top but buries the other token deep in the ranking.